Comprehensive Capital Analysis and Review

 The assessment is performed on both qualitative and quantitative bases.
 The Federal Reserve may order banks to suspend their planned capital distributions to shareholders until the target capital balance is restored.
+Since 2009 many banks have failed CCAR on both qualitative and quantitive grounds.

 Dodd–Frank Act supervisory stress testing

-Dodd–Frank Act imposes forward-looking stress testing of a bank's capital structure on a quantitative basis.
-The annual stress-test scenarios are prescribed by the regulatory body, while the mid-cycle testing may be performed under discretionary scenarios.
+Dodd–Frank Act imposes forward-looking stress testing of a bank's capital structure on a quantitative basis via models.
+Model risk management guidance has been provided by the Federal Reserve and the Office of the Comptroller of Currency in SR 11-7.
+A significant portion of banks' total effort spent on CCAR is devoted to compliance with SR 11-7, as the standards set within this guidance are stringent.

-The Federal Reserve publishes three scenarios which each BHC must model: baseline, adverse, and severely adverse.
+The Federal Reserve publishes three supervisory scenarios annually which each BHC must model: baseline, adverse, and severely adverse.
 These scenarios contain numeric values of macroeconomic indicators describing potential global economic scenarios two years (nine quarters) into the future.
 According to the Federal Reserve, each scenario represents the following:

-The BHCs are also asked to design their own scenarios to ensure capital adequacy.
+The BHCs are responsible for designing their own scenarios to ensure capital adequacy for both the annual and mid-cycle stress tests.

+Results of each stress test are reported by the BHCs in the FR Y-14A.
+This report contains the banks projections for 9 forward looking quarters on the same schedule as the FR Y-9C, which contains the BHCs actual results for the prior 4 quarters.
+Within the report are schedules for pre-provision net revenues (PPNR), balance sheet, risk weighted assets (RWA), Leverage Exposure, among others.